Mary Beth Hamel, MD, MPH

 • Cost-Effectiveness Analysis

 Dr. Hamel's research has focused on decision-making, clinical outcomes and costs of intensive care and major surgery for elderly patients.
-She has evaluated patterns of resource use, physician decision-making, and clinical outcomes from invasive treatments.
-She has examined the effect of older age on hospital costs and intensity of hospital care, and on decisions to withhold life-sustaining therapies for seriously ill patients.
 Her work also has included evaluations of the cost-effectiveness of a variety of treatment strategies in elderly patients with chronic and serious illnesses.
-Dr. Hamel is a Deputy Editor for the New England Journal of Medicine and an Associate Professor of Medicine at Harvard Medical School..
+Dr. Hamel is the Executive Deputy Editor for the New England Journal of Medicine and an Associate Professor of Medicine at Harvard Medical School.

 Selected Peer-Reviewed Publications